Jieiku/abridge/content/overview-rich-content/index.md

 series = "Features"
 +++

-Several custom shortcodes are included to augment CommonMark (courtesy of [d3c3nt theme](https://d3c3nt.figbert.com/posts/rich-content/)). `video`, `image`, `gif`, and `audio` were created to help you take advantage of modern HTML elements in your writing.
+Several custom shortcodes are included to augment CommonMark. `video`, `image`, `gif`, and `audio` were created to help you take advantage of modern HTML elements in your writing.

 <!-- more -->

 ## Video

-The `video` shortcode takes a `sources` parameter (an array of strings) and returns a `<video>` tag.
-Each string in the `sources` array should be a path to a video file of a different type (`webm`, `mp4`, etc).
-Each individual source is then converted into a `<source>` tag, and the element is returned.
+- `sources` is an array of video file paths. (mandatory)

-- sources is an array of video file paths. (mandatory)
+- `class` sets a class for the video.
-- class sets a class for the video.
+- `caption` sets the caption text below the video.
-- caption sets the caption text below the video.
+- `w` sets the width of the video.
-- w sets the width of the video.
+- `h` sets the height of the video.
-- h sets the height of the video.
+- `autoplay` when set, autoplays the video on load.
-- autoplay when set to "true", autoplays the video on load.
+- `loop` when set, plays the video on a loop.
-- loop when set to "true", plays the video on a loop.
+- `muted` when set, sets the audio muted initially.
-- muted when set to "true", sets the audio muted initially.
+- `playsinline` when set, plays the video embeded instead of fullscreen on mobile browsers.

 ** sources can be same path, relative path, or root path, like the [img shortcode](https://abridge.pages.dev/overview-images/#img-shortcode) **

-Optional Classes:
+**Optional Classes:**

-- ci can be used to center the image.
+- `ci` can be used to center the image.
-- fr can be used to float the image right.
+- `fr` can be used to float the image right.
-- fl can be used to float the image left.
+- `fl` can be used to float the image left.
-- b1 can be used to add a 1px border.
+- `b1` can be used to add a 1px border.

 ### Usage
 ```rs